emilybache/Parrot-Refactoring-Kata/PHP/README.md

 ### Fix Code

-There are may code fixes automatically provided by ECS, if advised to run --fix, the following script can be run:
+There are many code fixes automatically provided by ECS, if advised to run --fix, the following script can be run:

 ```shell script
 composer fix-cs